gustschaefer/C-and-Data-Structures-/README.md

 # C-and-DataStructures

-Data Structures templates in C and practical exercises using it.
+Data Structures templates in C and practical exercises.